BHFDSC/CCU029_01/phenotypes/README.md

 * `Phenotype` the same as the file-name
 * `Terminology` ICD-10 for all codes
 * `Code` the ICD-10 code
-* `Description` is the description of the ICD-10 code
   * ❗ Note some of the codes present are *partial* ICD-10 codes.
     * e.g. `E7` which includes codes spanning `E70` ('*Disorders of aromatic amino-acid metabolism*') to `E79.9` ('*Disorder of purine and pyrimidine metabolism, unspecified*')
-    * Hence these don't have an associated description.
     * This method was adopted to reduce the burden of specification on clinicians generating codelists.
     * These phenotypes are applied using partial string matching.
+* `Description` is the description of the ICD-10 code
+    * ❗ *partial* ICD-10 codes don't have an associated description.
 * `Position` denotes whether the code is `Primary` (i.e. `DIAG_4_01` in HES APC) or Non-Primary (i.e. `DIAG_4_02`-`DIAG_4_20`  in HES APC)
 * `Filter` denotes whether the presence of the code determines inclusion or exclusion in the phenotype (`Include`/`Exclude`, respectively)